mendix/docs/content/refguide/offline-first.md

 ### 2.2 Synchronization Phases

 The synchronization process consists of two phases.
 In the [upload phase](#upload), your app updates the server database with the new or changed objects that are committed.
 In the [download phase](#download), your app updates its local database using data from the server database.
+Note that synchronization only works on the database level.

 #### 2.2.1 Upload Phase {#upload}

-The upload phase begins with a referential integrity validation of the new or changed objects that should be committed to the server.
-This validation checks each to-be-committed object's references to other objects.
-If this validation fails, the synchronization is aborted and an error message is shown (if the error is not caught).

-During [full synchronization](#full-sync) this validation ensures that all referenced objects are committed to the local database.
-If a referenced object is created on the device and not yet committed to the local database, synchronization is aborted to prevent an invalid reference value on the server database.
-Note that synchronization only works on the database level.

-For example, when a committed `City` object refers to an uncommitted `Country` object, synchronizing the `City` object will yield an invalid `Country` object reference, which will break the app's data integrity.
-If a synchronization is triggered while data integrity is broken, the following error message will appear (indicating an error in the model to fix): **Sync has failed due to a modeling error.
-Your database contains objects that reference uncommitted objects: object of type `City` (reference `City_Country`)**.
-To fix this, such objects must also be committed before synchronizing (in this example, `Country` should be committed before synchronizing).

-During [selective synchronization](#selective-sync), an additional referential integrity validation is performed to ensure that all referenced objects are at least synchronized once to the server database or included in the selection.

-For example, synchronizing only a committed `City` object referencing an offline `Country` object (created on the device and committed to the local database but not yet synchronized) would break the integrity of the `City` object on the server database since the `Country` object is not stored in the server database.
-In this case a similar error message will appear, indicating that it is a modeling error.
-To fix this, such objects must be selected for synchronization.
-In this example, `Country` should either be selected with synchronization or synchronized before attempting to synchronize `City` object.

-The upload phase executes the following operations after validation:
+The upload phase executes the following operations:

-1. The local database can be modified only by committing or deleting an object.
-Such an object can be a new object created while offline, or it can be an existing object previously synced from the server.
+1. As the local database can be modified only by committing or deleting an object, such an object can be either a new object created while offline, or an existing object previously synced from the server.
 The upload phase detects which objects have been committed to the local database since the last synchronization.
-This detection differs per synchronization type.
-For **Synchronize all**, all committed objects in the local database are selected.
-For **Synchronize objects**, all committed objects from the list of selected objects are selected.
+The detection logic differs per synchronization type.
+For Synchronize all, all committed objects in the local database are checked.
+For Synchronize objects, all committed objects from the list of selected objects are checked.
-2. There might be objects deleted from the local database since the last synchronization.
+2. There might be objects deleted from the device database since the last synchronization.
 The upload phase checks which objects have been deleted.
-3. <a name="steptwo"></a>If there are changed or new file objects, their contents are uploaded to the server and stored temporarily.
+3. If there are any changed or new file objects, their content is uploaded to the server and stored there temporarily.
 Each file is uploaded in a separate network request.
-4. <a name="stepthree"></a>All the changed and new objects are committed to the server, and the content of the files are linked to the objects.
+4. All the changed and new objects are sent to the server, and the content of the files is linked to the objects.
+The server performs referential integrity validation of the objects (see the [Dangling references](#dangling-references) section for more info).
+The objects are committed to the server database.
 Information about deleted objects is also sent to the server so the server can delete them from its database too.
 This step is performed in a single network request.
-Any configured before- or after-commit or before- or after-delete event handlers on these objects will run on the server as usual: after the data has been uploaded and before it is downloaded.
+5. Any configured before- or after-commit or before- or after-delete event handlers on these objects will run on the server as usual: after the data has been uploaded and before it is downloaded.

 #### 2.2.2 Download Phase {#download}